Home » Recipe Index » Desserts » Bua Loy: Thai Coconut Milk Dessert

 Why You Will Love This Recipe

-• Authentic recipe – You don’t need to fly to Thailand to try this sweet dessert.
-This recipe is authentic, it tastes just like the one in Thai.
+• Authentic flavor at home – No need to fly to Thailand to enjoy this sweet treat!
+This bua loy recipe is authentic and tastes just like the one you’d find at a Thai dessert stall.

-• Perfect dessert for Halloween – With pumpkin in season, it is a perfect dessert for Halloween dinner.
+• Perfect fall dessert – With pumpkin in season, this becomes the ultimate cozy dessert for Halloween or any fall gathering.

-• Super addictive – The subtle sweetness in the coconut milk is super addictive.
-Once you taste it, you will want more.
+• Simply irresistible – The subtle sweetness of the coconut broth is light yet addictive.
+Once you take a spoonful, you’ll definitely come back for more.

 Recipe Ingredients